 An insufficiently dried label becomes plastic on the surface and sticks to the stamper.
 When the press is opened, the colour breaks or the paper layers split, resulting in bubbles.
+Such defect is unacceptable in any case.

 3.7 Torn label at the centre opening